 Freiburger and Dulcich install a ProCharger centrifugal supercharger.

-David and Steve teach the ins and outs of a nitrous installation.
+David Freiburger and Steve Dulcich teach the ins and outs of a nitrous installation.

-The new Crusher is inspired by early '70s NHRA drag cars.
+The new look for the Crusher is inspired by early 1970s NHRA Modified Production drag cars; the transformation of a BluePrint Engines 400ci small-block Chevy.

 David fixes up Steve's never-driven 1973 Dodge 100 to finally get his beloved muscle truck out on the road.